cofenberg/pixellight/cmake/Readme.txt

 If you're looking for information on how to build PixelLight, have a look at 'BUILD' in the root directory of this source tree.

-If you're looking for a CMake script to use PixelLight in other projects, have a look at 'PLTools/CMake' which contains a FindPixelLight script for CMake.
+If you're looking for a CMake script to use PixelLight in other projects, have a look at 'Tools' which contains a FindPixelLight script for CMake.